Amandaanderssn/examens-arbete/README.md

+# Graduation project

+To run this project locally, you need to have **Node.js** installed.
+Node.js includes `npm` (Node Package Manager), which is used to install dependencies.

+- Download and install Node.js from https://nodejs.org/ (recommended version ≥ 18).
+- Verify the installation by running:

+``bash
+node -v
+npm -v

+# How to test on your local environment once cloned

+Open terminal and:
+1. npm install / yarn install
+2. npm run server
+3. npm run dev (open the url with IP-address instead of localhost)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.